potetm/phi/README.md

 #### Db Data Structures
 Phi has no opinion about what you should use for your db data structure.
 You can use seqs, lists, maps, vectors, or even a raw JavaScript object.
-You can use what you think is best.
+Use what you think is best.

 That being said, I suspect you'll have the most flexibility with either DataScript or an associative structure (maps and vectors).
 My personal favorite, and the project which partially